orsolyasz/Coding-Three-ML-Summer2022/week8-finalproject/README.md

 Overall, while I consider the final series of five portraits the main product of this project, I am also really satisfied with the range of exploration I was able to undertake in the process.
 The saved set of generated images point to a range of stereotypes built in to these systems.
 While Dall-e Mini has a note about potential bias and stereotypes on their platform, it is clear that these biases are not going to be easy to address on a system without direct intervention (eg intentionally removing gendered "weights" form non-gendered words) that was trained on unfiltered internet data - as ultimately, the system merely reflects the many ways in which a lot of society think and talk a biased way on the internet.

 The one regret I have is not managing time enough to explore translating my final product into a manually created physical art piece.
 This aspect was something I had hoped to explore more, but I ran out of time having spent quite long on image generation and the experimentation with different text prompts.
 I definitely plan on recreating the series as a mixed media painting in the near future.

+In terms of the future, it is clear that further investigation into the exent of these gender biases - as well as other biases, especially racial bias - in models such as Dall-e Mini is extremely needed.
+Even with the limited explorations in this project, a significant degree of gender bias has been observed, and even without an added focus racial bias has also been clearly demonstrated by how the model defaults to portraying figures who are white or have light skin colors.
+How these biases can be addressed or if they can even really be corrected is a further question to investigate.

 On a final, technical note, I wonder if and how I could find a way to create a more integrated system for the creation of these images - I did not really find a notebook to use dall-e mini but if I did, or found out how to do that, I would love to build the two steps - image generation and portrait blending - into one single notebook for a smoother workflow.